pragyaai/ndna/_llm/FAQ.md

 can remain low even if internal semantics degrade, because output loss is blind to how the model reaches its prediction.
 A collapsed latent space may still overfit or memorize, masking failure modes only visible via spectral diagnostics {% cite belkin2003laplacian %} {% cite amari2016information %}.

-## How does persistent homology formally capture the difference between benign compression and pathological flattening of latent manifolds?
+✶ **How does persistent homology formally capture the difference between benign compression and pathological flattening of latent manifolds?**

-Benign compression reduces latent volume while preserving topological complexity.
+➠ Benign compression reduces latent volume while preserving topological complexity.
 Pathological flattening, by contrast, destroys essential topological features.

 Let $\mathcal{M}_\ell$ denote the latent manifold at layer $\ell$.
 Its persistent homology diagram: